Acupuncture * Massage * Weight Loss * Body Sculpting * Ultrasonic Cavitation * Facial Massage * Skin Tightening * Herbs * Hot Stone Massage *

 in Aurora & Strasburg, Colorado

 Rocky Mountain Roots Community Health, LLC (RMRCH) is dedicated to better health and overall well-being in our commmunity.
 We are a therapeutic health clinic and spa offering natural healthcare and relaxing spa treatments utilizing massage therapy, Chinese herbal medicine, and acupuncture to treat a variety of health concerns, including: acute and chronic pain, headaches/migraines, stress, depression, anxiety, PMS and female health concerns, thyroid problems, and much more.
-The spa services we offer include: body sculpting with ultrasonic fat & cellulite reduction (weight loss), massage, facial massage, skin tightening, hot stone massage, acupuncture, herbal therapy, and aromatherapy.
+The spa services we offer include: body sculpting with ultrasonic fat & cellulite reduction, massage, facial massage, skin tightening, hot stone massage, acupuncture, herbal therapy, and aromatherapy.

 Active, retired, and discharged Veterans receive free acupuncture and massage treatments at RMRCH.
 To learn more, please see our Veterans page.
 Thank you for your service!